How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Minnesota Unsecured Promissory Note

-Every Unsecured Promissory Note in Minnesota should include the following vital provisions: the full legal names and addresses of both the lender and obligor, the principal loan amount, the interest rate (which must not exceed 8% maximum for loans under $100,000 under Minnesota law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Unsecured Promissory Note in Minnesota should include the following vital provisions: the full legal names and addresses of both the lender and obligor, the principal loan amount, the interest rate (which must not exceed 8% maximum agreed rate; the cap does not apply to written loans of $100,000 or more. under Minnesota law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.

 Minnesota requires the following elements in a valid promissory note: written agreement signed by borrower, clear repayment terms, interest rate disclosure.